CelsiaSolaraStarflare/Fyona-Editor/README.md

     -o default-layout.pdf -D -
   ```
   Compare the `X-Layout-Digest` header with a hash of `layout.json` to verify the canvas and PDF are identical.
+  You can also click the **Export PDF** button in the editor toolbar, which downloads the file directly from the same endpoint.

 ## API Endpoints